Moscow music hall: Moscow music hall these days

-In 1994 after 20 years of silence art director of “Planeta” variety show theater, Pavel Ravinsky, creates cooperation with art director of Moscow State Variety Theatre, Boris Brunov, protected and sponsored by Culture Committee of Moscow staged new show named “Moscow husic hall is going ahead”.
-The unique style of the theater was clear and obvious: Music hall was working only with such variety artists as Joseph Kobzon, Alexander Malinin and Dmitry Malikov.
+In 1994, after 20 years of silence art director of “Planeta” variety show theater, Pavel Ravinsky, creates cooperation with art director of Moscow State Variety Theatre, Boris Brunov, protected and sponsored by Culture Committee of Moscow staged new show named “Moscow husic hall is going ahead”.
+The style of the theater was clear: Music hall was working only with such variety artists as Joseph Kobzon, Alexander Malinin and Dmitry Malikov.
 All dances were performed by the members of "Planeta" variety show theater.

 Only thanks to Pavel Ravinsky and constant support of Joseph Kobzon, Moscow Music Hall became a state theater.
 Ravinsky becomes art director and the newborn state theater starts the road tour all around Russia with its new "Voyage of dream" and "Spectacular review" programs.

 In 2007 son of Pavel Ravinsky, Platon Ravinsky took the place of art director.
 His wife Irina Ravinskaya becomes the director of the theater.
 Together they continued the process of theater development.
 New versions of "Voyage of dream" and "Spectacular review" programs are created under control of chief choreographer Vladislav Lyushnin.
 New costumes in the unique style of Moscow Music Hall were created for each and every choreographic performance.
 The importance of the dance is still going higher and dances take the key role in concerts.